 like a pearl in the jewel box of spirit.”

 The heroine now stands here before you, knowing that life is full, and the people around her have incredible gifts to offer.
-I also realise that I’m powerful and creative and will back myself and overcome the forces of resistance and fear to bring creative ideas into the light of day, where they can be seen and admired by family, friends, and the community.
+I also realise that I’m creative, powerful even.
+I will overcome fear to bring creative ideas into the light of day, where they can be seen and enjoyed by family, friends, and the community.

 Image credit to my beautiful artist friend, ceramicist Nicole Miranda.
 Check out her work on her website here.